 Pie Charts without the Price Tag

 Let's create an example chart, to illustrate the process.
-In this case, we will make use of some of the sample code included in the installation package, specifically, "Example13: A 2D exploded pie graph".
+In this case, I will make use of some of the sample code included in the installation package, specifically, "Example13: A 2D exploded pie graph".
 The PHP code is listed below.
 Each section includes a brief comment, to explain what that section's commands are doing.

 <?php // Standard inclusions include("pChart/pData.class"); include("pChart/pChart.class"); // Dataset definition $DataSet = new pData; $DataSet->AddPoint(array(10,2,3,5,3),"Serie1"); $DataSet->AddPoint(array("Jan","Feb","Mar","Apr","May"),"Serie2"); $DataSet->AddAllSeries(); $DataSet->SetAbsciseLabelSerie("Serie2"); // Initialise the graph $Test = new pChart(300,200); $Test->setFontProperties("Fonts/tahoma.ttf",8); $Test->drawFilledRoundedRectangle(7,7,293,193,5,240,240,240); $Test->drawRoundedRectangle(5,5,295,195,5,230,230,230); // Draw the pie chart $Test->AntialiasQuality = 0; $Test->setShadowProperties(2,2,200,200,200); $Test->drawFlatPieGraphWithShadow($DataSet->GetData(), $DataSet->GetDataDescription(),120,100,60,PIE_PERCENTAGE,8); $Test->clearShadow(); $Test->drawPieLegend(230,15,$DataSet->GetData(), $DataSet->GetDataDescription(),250,250,250); $Test->Render("example13.png"); ?>

-In the second section of the code, we see the values for the five months, along with their labels.
+In the second section of the code, you see the values for the five months, along with their labels.
 Those five lines that begin with "$DataSet" are all that are needed for defining the chart's data.
 The rest of the code creates a new chart object; sets the font, size, and other properties; and finally draws and renders the chart.
 The term "render" in this case refers to the process of creating a file on disk, named example13.png, containing the image of the pie chart.

 The pie chart illustrated above is just one of many types of charts that can be created using pChart.
 The "Screenshots" section of the pChart site displays a collection of thumbnails showing the broad variety of charts that one can make using the program.